TeamPneumatic/pnc-repressurized/README.md

 # PneumaticCraft: Repressurized

 This is a port to Minecraft 1.12.2 of MineMaarten's awesome PneumaticCraft mod: https://github.com/MineMaarten/PneumaticCraft.
 It is *mostly* functional at this point, although likely to be fairly buggy and unstable.

+Alpha-quality builds are now available!
+Go to https://minecraft.curseforge.com/projects/pneumaticcraft-repressurized

-There are no official JAR releases just yet; if you want to play with it, you can build it from source.
-It should be enough to clone the repository and do:
+To build this mod from source, clone the repository and do:

 ```
 $ ./gradlew setupDecompWorkspace
 $ ./gradlew build
 ```

-...and any IDE-specific steps (genIntellijRuns etc.)
+...and any IDE-specific steps that you need (``genIntellijRuns`` etc.)

 I'm welcoming GitHub issues if you find problems but **please**:
 1. Check that there isn't already an issue for your problem